rhiskey/insta-give/README.md

-This is frontend part of InstaGive service
+This is frontend part of InstaGive service:
+Can parse followers from instagram, has admin panel to create giveaways (CRUD)

 ![Frontend Part](https://media.giphy.com/media/cqerVSMptIqV6zMwOK/giphy.gif)